Detroit Historic District Commission FAQ

 Do I need to used an approved contractor?

 No, neither the Detroit Historic District Commission nor the Historic Boston-Edison Association approves contractors.
 You can use any contractor you wish, or do the work yourself.
 However, it is ultimately the homeowner's responsibility to make sure the work done conforms to guidelines.
 Ask your contractor is he has experience working in Historic Districts.
-For a list of contractors suggested by neighbors in Boston-Edison, see the Preferred Contractor List; the HDC also provides a general contractor list as well as a list of window and storm contractors.
+For a list of contractors suggested by neighbors in Boston-Edison, see the Preferred Contractor List.
 These lists are provided as a convenience and are not an endorsement.

 How can I find out more?